xMedox/NeonEngine/README.md

 - Added the licenses of the libraries used
 - The glfw window and the fps variables are now private
 - Custom meshes and textures are now getting cleaned up after closing the engine
-- Added the enable profiling option
+- Added the EnableProfiling option
 - You now have to change the options through methods
 - Most options are now booleans
 - Added the setPos and setSize methods in the Window class